 According to Arabian / Judaic mythology, this resin, called levonab, represented one of the treasures of the Jewish temples.

 It was one of the ingredients of the Moses mixture, and it was also burned individually.
 Incense is mentioned twenty-two times in the Bible.

 Until Solomon’s time, its use was limited to religious circles.
-Some ancient legends tell that Adam, expelled from Eden, was allowed to take away the incense.
+Some ancient legends say that Adam was expelled from Eden and was allowed to take the incense away.

 In the Gospel, according to Matthew 2:11, gold, (frank) incense and myrrh were the three gifts offered to Jesus by the Magi from East.

-It was the Phoenicians who imported this resin from Southern Arabia to Israel since the tree did not grow in those lands.
+The Phoenicians imported this resin from Southern Arabia to Israel since the tree did not grow in those lands.

-The one given to Jesus by the Magi probably came from Yemen.
+The one is given to Jesus by the Magi probably came from Yemen.

 Incense, in Latin olibanum, is still used in ceremonies and religious functions of the Catholic Church.